Solar water disinfection: Process for household application

 Filters are locally made from cloth stretched over inverted bottles with the bottoms cut off.
 In order to improve oxygen saturation, the guides recommend that bottles be filled three-quarters, shaken for 20 seconds (with the cap on), then filled completely, recapped, and checked for clarity.

 The filled bottles are then exposed to the fullest sunlight possible.
-Bottles will heat faster and hotter if they are placed on a sloped Sun-facing reflective metal surface.
-A corrugated metal roof (as compared to thatched roof) or a slightly curved sheet of aluminum foil increases the light inside the bottle.
+Bottles will heat faster and hotter if they are placed on a sloped sun-facing reflective metal surface.
+A corrugated metal roof (as compared to a thatched roof) or a slightly curved sheet of aluminum foil increases the light inside the bottle.
 Overhanging structures or plants that shade the bottles must be avoided, as they reduce both illumination and heating.
 After sufficient time, the treated water can be consumed directly from the bottle or poured into clean drinking cups.
 The risk of re-contamination is minimized if the water is stored in the bottles.
 Refilling and storage in other containers increases the risk of contamination.

 The most favorable regions for application of the SODIS method are located between latitude 15°N and 35°N, and also 15°S and 35°S. These regions have high levels of solar radiation, with limited cloud cover and rainfall, and with over 90% of sunlight reaching the earth's surface as direct radiation.
 The second most favorable region lies between latitudes 15°N and 15°S. these regions have high levels of scattered radiation, with about 2500 hours of sunshine annually, due to high humidity and frequent cloud cover.

 Local education in the use of SODIS is important to avoid confusion between PET and other bottle materials.
-Applying SODIS without proper assessment (or with false assessment) of existing hygienic practices & diarrhea incidence may not address other routes of infection.
+Applying SODIS without proper assessment (or with false assessment) of existing hygienic practices and diarrhea incidence may not address other routes of infection.
 Community trainers must themselves be trained first.